deep-symbolic-mathematics/TPSR/README.md

                    --debug
 ```

+## Demo
+We have also included a small demo that runs TPSR with E2E backbone on your dataset.
+You can play with [here](./tpsr_demo.py)

 ## Citation
 If you find the paper or the source code useful to your projects, please cite the following:
 <pre>